RoryBaxter/Strava-Group-Activity-Counter/README.md

 # Strava-Group-Activity-Counter
 Using the Strava API, access a specified group and count the total time all activities.
 I made this for the DUSAGG &amp; NUSSAGG hiking competition

+TO USE
+1. Download code
+2. Create client*
+3. Replace XXXX with client ID and client secret*
+4. Make an inital request for access token*
+5. Replace XXXX with expire time, refresh token, and access token
+6. Replace XXXX with club ID
+7. To get the total for this week run command python counter.py
+8. To get cumulative total run command python counter.py -c

+*Contact me for help with this stage if stuck